 Are you in need of God’s help to forgive someone?
-Have you determined to forgive them because the Lord says you need to forgive.
+Have you determined to forgive them because the Lord says you need to?
 But as soon as you think you have, those same old feelings of unforgiveness, anger, hurt, resentment, and bitterness raise up within you?

 Jesus said that if you do not forgive you will not be forgiven.
 Perhaps you desperately desire to forgive and to be forgiven.
 You just need the hurt, pain, and suffering of the past to be released.
 But how is this truly possible when you just can’t seem to let go?

 For if you forgive others their trespasses, your heavenly Father will also forgive you, but if you do not forgive others their trespasses, neither will your Father forgive your trespasses.
 Matthew 6:14-15

 Just as Jesus possessed a love for His enemies and was able to forgive them no matter what horrors they had committed against Him.
 You need the love, compassion, and forgiveness that He has and is willing to give to you.
-But just like most things God commands, you must step out in faith, forgive, then God will do the work on your heart.
+But just like most things God commands, you must step out in faith and repent of your sins first.
+Then God will give you a forgiving heart.

 Jesus is your source to be able to forgive.
 When He was at the pinnacle of suffering and pain, being mistreated and killed by His enemies, He looked upon them and asked the Father to forgive them because He loved them.

 And when they came to the place that is called The Skull, there they crucified Him, and the criminals, one on His right and one on His left.
 And Jesus said, “Father, forgive them, for they know not what they do.”
 Luke 23:33-34

 Without the Spirit of the Lord, it is impossible to truly forgive and forget.
 But with the love, compassion, and forgiveness of Jesus Christ, it is possible to truly love your enemies.
 Even to forgive and leave that hurt behind.